|

 numeric point of view.
 Using a wide range of photographic examples

-we talk about the beauty of plants, and provide a ‘gentle’
+I talk about the beauty of plants, and provide a ‘gentle’

 introduction to the mathematics of plant structure, growth and